StefanMihail/ansible_todo_app/README.md

 4. run the command  `ansible-playbook playbook.yaml`
 5. waiti untill all the tasks are finished, you should see the below output at the end.
 6. Access the application on the following address: http://18.185.249.122:3002/

+## Note:
+Depending on your use case you might consider modifying the __hosts.yaml__ file contents in regards to connectivity detailes to the ansible managed node.
 ```
 "ok":[ 18.185.249.122]"=>"{
   "output":{